Amhara people: History

-The province of "Amhara" was historically located in the modern province of Wollo (Bete Amhara), in the feudal era, the region which is now known as Amhara was composed of several provinces which had little or no autonomy, these provinces included Dembiya, Begemder, Gojjam, Wollo, Lasta, Shewa, Semien, Angot, and Fatagar.
+"Amhara" was historically a medieval province located in the modern province of Wollo (Bete Amhara), the area which is now known as the Amhara Region was composed of several provinces which had little or no autonomy, these provinces included Dembiya, Begemder, Gojjam, Wollo, Lasta, Shewa, Semien, Angot and Wag.

-Evidence of a traceable Christian Axumite presence in Amhara dates back to at least the 9th century AD, when the Istifanos monastery was erected on Lake Hayq.
-Several other sites and monuments indicate the presence of similar Axumite influences in the area, such as the Geta Lion statues, which are located 10 km south of Kombolcha, and they are believed to date back to the 3rd century AD, or they may even date back to pre-Axumite times.
+Evidence of a traceable Christian Aksumite presence in Amhara dates back to at least the 9th century AD, when the Istifanos monastery was erected on Lake Hayq.
+Several other sites and monuments indicate the presence of similar Axumite influences in the area, such as the Geta Lion statues, which are located 10 km south of Kombolcha, and are believed to date back to the 3rd century AD, though they may even date back to pre-Axumite times.

 In 1998, ancient pieces of pottery were found around tombs in Atatiya in Southern Wollo, in Habru which is located to the south-east of Hayq, as well as to the north-east of Ancharo (Chiqa Beret).
 The decorations and symbols which are inscribed on the pottery substantiate the expansion of Aksumite civilization to the south of Angot.

 According to Karl Butzer "By 800, Axum had almost ceased to exist, and its demographic resources were barely adequate to stop the once tributary pastoralists of the border marches from pillaging the defenseless countryside."
 With some of the common people the Axumite elite abandoned Axum in favor of central Ethiopia.
 Christian families gradually migrated southward into Amhara and northern Shewa.
 Population movement from the old provinces in the north into more fertile areas in the south seems to have been connected to the southward shift of the kingdom.

-The Amhara people are considered heirs of the Aksumsite Empire.
-They have preserved the oral and written cultural and religious traditions of the Ethiopian Empire.
+The Christianization of Amhara is believed to have begun somewhere during the Aksumite period.
+The political importance of Amhara further increased after the fall of Aksum, which marked the shift of the political center of the Christian Ethiopian state from Aksum in the north to the Zagwe region of Lasta further inland.